 There is no provision in the insurance law that restricts the credit to only the assessments paid on taxable annuities.
 Taxpayers want the credit for assessments paid on all annuities, both during the period that annuities were taxed and going forward.

-Settlement negotiations continue and the matter is also being prepared for litigation.
+Briefs have been filed and oral argument is scheduled before the Commonwealth Court en banc on December 14, 2005.
 Estimates of refund potential vary widely, ranging from \$50 million to \$300 million.